Admissions Deadline: March 1, 2019

-To be admitted to a graduate program, you must apply to the TLAC department and Texas A&M University.
-Deadline for applications to the next M.Ed. online program with STEM emphasis is March 1, 2018.
+To be admitted to this graduate program, you must apply to the TLAC department and Texas A&M University.
+The next application deadline for the M.Ed. online program with STEM emphasis is March 1, 2019.

 Essay topics are included below for your planning purposes; however, final submissions must be included in the Applicant Information System (AIS) as one document to be considered.
 Emailed or mailed essays will not be accepted.
 You will also need to submit your vita, which includes your education, job experience, and any professional presentations, publications, grants, professional certifications/licenses held and participation in professional organizations.
 Essays must be written with appropriate APA formatting and citations.